Mike-Gui/Stock-Event-Inferencer/EventInferencer/v1 - tkinter/README.txt

-In "bAIte_Attention.py", under line 21,  input your api token from https://thebaite.com/ .
+For this to work for you, open the APIKEYS.py script and enter your https://thebaite.com/  &  https://usearch.com/news-api/ API tokens.

-To run this program, run the "main.py" script.
+Next, run the main.py script

-Enjoy!